U.S. natural gas futures rise above $3 due to increased demand from warmer weather

 Here's what it means for you.

-Rising natural gas prices may impact energy costs for consumers and businesses as summer approaches.
+Rising natural gas prices may impact energy costs for consumers and businesses alike.

 What happened